ranwez/CDScompare/documentation/README_documentation.txt

 To see the HTML documentation, navigate to the 'html' subdirectory and open 'index.html' with an internet browser.

-To see the LaTex documentation, open the 'doc.pdf' file.
+To see the LaTex documentation, navigate to the 'latex' subdirectory in a terminal, run the 'make' command, and open the 'refman.pdf' file.